 A landlord must always prove to a judge that you actually received the notice in order to proceed with an eviction.19 One way that a landlord may do that is if your case goes to trial, she can put you on the stand to ask if you received the notice to quit.

 2. Non-Payment of Rent

-If your landlord wants to evict you for non-payment of rent, you must receive a 14-day notice to quit.20 A 14-day notice to quit does not mean you have to move in 14 days.
+If your landlord wants to evict you for non-payment of rent, you must receive a 14-day notice to quit and a special "FORM TO ACCOMPANY RESIDENTIAL NOTICE TO QUIT."20 A 14-day notice to quit does not mean you have to move in 14 days.
 A 14-day notice to quit means your tenancy is terminated 14 days after you get the notice.
 This is the first step in an eviction.

 If you have a lease, any clause in the lease saying that the landlord can end your tenancy for non-payment of rent without giving you a 14-day notice is illegal.21